-To validate enrollment in a seated course, students must attend at least one class during the first week.
+Instructors may drop students from a course when students have not validated their enrollment in the course.
+To validate enrollment in a seated course, students must attend at least one class session during the first week.
 Students, who miss the first week of a course without obtaining prior approval from the instructor, may be dropped from the course by the instructor.
 The instructor will notify the registrar and student of the drop prior to the eighth day of the semester/trimester.

 Students not participating in an online course before the census date (last day to add/drop a course) may be administratively withdrawn with or without penalty.

-- Graceland University students enrolled in any online course must demonstrate an ongoing presence in their online course.
-If a student who has been previously participating in course assignments ceases all participation for two consecutive weeks (unless special arrangements have been made between student and instructor), that student will be referred by the instructor to Program Consultant/Registrar for counseling and withdrawal.
+- Students enrolled in any online course must demonstrate an ongoing presence in their online course.
+If a student who has been previously participating in course assignments ceases all participation for two consecutive weeks (unless special arrangements have been made between student and instructor), that student may be referred by the instructor to Program Consultant or Registrar for counseling and withdrawal.